• Outlet

 • are contract, agency, and temporary workers.

 This risk is heightened in the case of global supply chains, as we may have less visibility of suppliers beyond Tier 1 (being our direct suppliers).
-Furthermore, as raw materials, timber, textiles, and leather are commonly used in manufacture of our products and may to be supplied up the supply chain by Tier 2 (our Tier 1 suppliers’ suppliers) or Tier 3 (the Tier 2 suppliers’ suppliers) suppliers, there is an enhanced risk.
+Furthermore, raw materials such as timber, textiles, and leather are commonly used in the manufacture of our products and made to be supplied up the supply chain by Tier 2 and Tier 3 suppliers’ (our Tier 1 and Tier 2 suppliers’ suppliers).
+We therefore recognise that there is an enhanced risk of modern slavery, associated with the desire of suppliers to produce cost effective materials, products and services.

 OUR BUSINESS